Explorations in Watercolour

 Week four:

 Trees!
-Simple to complex, adding trees to landscapes and as stand alone pictures..
+Simple to complex, adding trees to landscapes and as stand alone pictures.
+It's fall, let's embrace the colours we see and paint some fall trees.

-What I want you to leave with is the confidence that you can paint stuff!!!
-I never tried to paint real things because I can't draw what I see accurately, but a year ago a challenged myself to learn how to paint trees, and what I really learned was if I try, and practice, I can paint stuff.
-So join me, for 4 weeks of watercolour fun and learn that you can paint stuff too.
+What I want you to leave with is to confidently paint with watercolours.
+I never tried to paint real things because I can't draw what I see accurately, but a few years ago a challenged myself to learn how to paint trees, and what I really learned was if I try, and practice, I can paint.
+Watercolour is an amazingly forgiving medium when you know how to work with it and embrace it for it's wonderful characteristics.
+So join me, for 6 weeks of watercolour fun and discover confidence in watercolours.

 For supplies you'll need: